Clean Desk Policy to Beat Business Spies

 Old-school espionage costs $1.1 trillion a year

 The report’s author, Bruce Wimmer, is the leader of counter business espionage at G4S and author of Business Espionage: Risks, Threats, and Countermeasures.
-He recalled one recent case in which a spy posing as a new intern managed to swipe piles of sensitive documents off messy desks, along with two unsecured laptops.
+He recalled one case in which a spy posing as a new intern managed to swipe piles of sensitive documents off messy desks, along with two unsecured laptops.

 Today’s spies are sophisticated

-This was a professional espionage job.
+The case described above was a professional espionage job.
 The spy found an intern and sent him a letter saying his orientation was delayed.
 He then arrived on time, bearing a fake passport with the intern’s name.
 He lured two managers away to bogus meetings, leaving their computers unattended.